okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-users-out/sign-out-of-your-app/vue/localsignout.md

-Components displayed via the `router-view` can access properties of that parent component, including the 'authenticated' prop added we added.
+Components that appear through the `router-view` can access properties of that parent component, including the 'authenticated' prop that we added.

 Here is a `Home` component that checks this property and offers a link to logout if the user is currently authenticated.